igoramadas/expresser/plugins/database-mongo/README.md

 # Expresser: Mongo Database

-This plugin enables the app to use MongoDB databases.
+This is a plugin for MongoDB databases on Expresser.
+It attaches itself to the main database module.